 Introduction

-In modern dementia care, amyloid PET imaging has become an important tool for clarifying diagnosis and supporting treatment decisions.
-The two most widely used FDA-approved tracers - Amyvid (florbetapir F-18) and Vizamyl (flutemetamol F-18) - both visualize beta-amyloid plaques, a defining pathology of Alzheimer's disease.
+In modern dementia care, amyloid PET imaging has become a crucial tool for clarifying diagnoses and supporting treatment decisions.
+The two most widely used FDA-approved tracers, Amyvid (florbetapir F-18) and Vizamyl (flutemetamol F-18), both visualize beta-amyloid plaques, a key pathology of Alzheimer's disease.

 Historical Context

-To solve this, pharmaceutical teams modified PiB and other compounds for fluorine-18 (F-18), with a 110-minute half-life ideal for wider distribution.
+To address this, researchers adapted PiB and other compounds for fluorine-18 (F-18), which has a 110-minute half-life, allowing wider distribution.

-- Amyvid (florbetapir F-18) was the trailblazer - developed by Avid Radiopharmaceuticals (acquired by Eli Lilly) and approved by the FDA in 2012 as the first β-amyloid PET agent.
+- Amyvid (florbetapir F-18) was the first to be developed by Avid Radiopharmaceuticals (later acquired by Eli Lilly) and received FDA approval in 2012 as the first beta-amyloid PET agent.

-Since then, both have become trusted tools in large dementia centers, research registries, and now, increasingly, real-world clinical practice as anti-amyloid therapies gain traction.
+Since then, both tracers have become trusted tools in dementia centers, research registries, and increasingly in clinical practice as anti-amyloid therapies become more prevalent.

 How They Work